Connect Create Celebrate

 What We Do

-Circle Painting began as an art project to liven up events, drum up teamwork, and pump up attendance at festivals, events, and schools.
+Circle Painting began as a painting experience to liven up events, drum up teamwork, and pump up attendance at festivals, events, and schools.
 Participants create vibrant artwork using a simple and universal circle theme.
 Today, we have taken things even further and now offer online and offline training.
 Teachers, social workers, and workshop hosts can learn how to use Circle Painting to inspire their own teams through the beauty of collaborative art.

 Draw All You Can